Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of ML Models

-\textbf{JSMA:} To improve the effectiveness of the adversarial attack, the jacobian-based saliency map attack (JSMA) constructs a saliency map using the Jacobian matrix of the victim NN model to find out the most sensitive features \cite{papernot2016limit}.
-The JSMA is derived based on the $\ell_0$ norm.
-The forward derivative is computed to highlight the most impactful features.
-It mainly contains 3 steps: \begin{itemize} \item Compute forward derivative:
+\textbf{JSMA:} To improve the effectiveness of the adversarial attack, the JSMA constructs a saliency map using the Jacobian matrix of the victim NN model to find out the most sensitive features \cite{papernot2016limit}.
+It contains 3 steps: \begin{itemize} \item Compute forward derivative:

 where $\emph{\textbf{x}}_i$ is the $i^{th}$ component of the input $\emph{\textbf{x}}$, $ f_j(\cdot)$ is the $j^{th}$ layer function of NN, and $m$ is the number of NN layers. \item Build a saliency map: \begin{small}